Athletics Scholarship Breakfast

 RDC Welcomes Cheryl Bernard – 2019 Speaker

-This year, Cheryl Bernard, two-time Olympic Curler, and Olympic silver medalist, will join us to share "You Hold the Pen".
+This year, Cheryl Bernard, two-time Olympic Curler, and Olympic silver medalist, will join us to share the inspiring and motivating keynote presentation.
 As a result of her career accomplishments, charity work and her athletic experiences, Cheryl brings a unique perspective to this event and she is sure to inspire you to write the story of your own life, with intention.
 In addition to her success as an athlete, Cheryl is a TSN Broadcast Analyst, Spokesperson for Goodwill of Alberta, speaker, author of Between the Sheets: The Silver Lining, and currently the President & CEO of Canada's Sports Hall of Fame.

 About Keynote Speaker Cheryl Bernard